openlawteam/docs/docs/review-tool/README.md

 ### Entity Classification

-The Review Tool identifies different types of entities and convert them into markdown variables.
+The Review Tool identifies different types of entities and converts them into markdown variables.
 The first version detects Organization and Person names.
 However we often see invalid or partial matches, and that's why we need to review this information.